John-Nik/portfolio/README.md

 **1.2.29:** Re-enabled hotjar in the html

 **1.2.30:** Decided to disable hotjar in the html and instead run it using cloudflare's zaraz

+**1.2.31:** Fixed a small bug with the game on the home page where the UI broke if it was between 860px and 1023px